Trel725/tf701/README.md

 This procedure should be easily adaptable to other ubuntu flavours, by replacing "xubuntu-desktop" in step 8 with "lubuntu-desktop" for example, also KDE might be worth a try. (standard Ubuntu itself does not work, however, as it needs an up to date xserver.)
 I hope that many of the provided ingredients could also be useful for other linux distros.

+## Using bootloader

+First, you need zImage and initrd.img for every system you want to boot.
+Use abootimg to get it from boot image:
+*  $ abootimg -x boot.img

+Create "Boot" dir into /sdcard, aka /data/media/0/.
+Create subdirectories "android" and "linux".
+Copy zImage and initrd.img of Ubuntu and Android to appropriate directories.
+It is two default systems.
+Next, flash multiboot.img from ~/prebuilt into boot partition by command:
+* $ sudo fastboot flash boot multiboot.img

+If you want to boot more systems, put zImage and initrd.img of every system into your boot directory (/data/media/0/Boot) and rename it to zImage-X initrd.img-X, where X is any number, e.g. 1.
+Then use appropriate item into multiboot menu.

+More info about kexec-hardboot: http://forum.xda-developers.com/showthread.php?t=2104706